 Unless you invest with a person who holds the title of “fiduciary,” they are not legally bound to make decisions based on your best interest.
 You might find yourself having invested in things that aren’t going to provide you with the robust long-term growth.

 Not only might they not be the best investments for your needs, but they may also be larded up with fees.
-These can come in the form of sales charges, called “loads” in the mutual fund world.
-These loads represent how your advisor earns commissions.
+These can come in the form of sales charges, called “pay backs” in the fund world.
+These pay backs represent how your advisor earns commissions.
 They skim a percentage off the top of your investment, so watch out for them.

 Check out the work of one Toronto-based investment advisor who showed that a small-seeming fee of 2% could decrease investment gains by half over the course of 25 years.